calebj/calebj-cogs/README.md

 For messages that match the roles and channels configuration, the filtering process is as follows:
 1. if the message matches any black filters that have override mode on, delete it;
 2. if the message matches any white filters that have override mode on, allow it and stop checking;
-3. if the server or channel has ANY white filters and the message didn't match any of them, delete it;
+3. if the server or channel has ANY non-override white filters and the message didn't match any of them, delete it;
 4. if the message matches ANY black filters, delete it;
 5. if none of the above apply, the message is not deleted